WirlyWirly/RomM-ES/README.md

 > Be aware that ES-DE may hang until the download is complete, which can be noticable with larger rom files or slower connections.

-ℹ️ All metadata is sourced directly from the RomM api and used to create the ES-DE library items

 ℹ️ RomM will be queried for each platform that is enabled in the `settings.ini` file.
 The returned list of games for that platform will each be checked against what is already in ES-DE, as dupe prevention based on filename.
 For those that are not already in ES-DE, their metadata\artwork will be downloaded and placed into the appropriate ES-DE directories.
-When you next start ES-DE, your RomM games will have been imoorted.
+When you next start ES-DE, your RomM games will have been imported.

 ℹ️ When importing, byte-sized **placeholder** files will be created in the ROMs directory of ES-DE.
-These tiny plain-text placeholder files store the info that will allow for on-demand downloading when a game is first launched
+These tiny plain-text placeholder files store the RomM id of that game, which will later allow for on-demand downloading when a game is first launched.

+ℹ️ All metadata is sourced directly from the RomM api and used to create the ES-DE library items, so any edits should be done server side within RomM.

 ## 📝 TO-DO
 * Improve `gamelist.xml` handling